 2. Do you own the underlying asset or hold credible share certificates (ie issued in Australia by an authorised person/company)?

-The underlying asset is the basis for the opportunity.
-If you’re offered an investment overseas but the property investment company goes bust, do you actually own the asset or was it owned by a company in which you had the shares?
-If it’s the latter, you’re at the bottom of the feeder when it comes to getting your money back.
+The underlying asset is the basis for the property investment opportunities.
+If you're offered an property investment opportunities overseas but the property investment company goes bust, do you actually own the asset or was it owned by a company in which you had the shares?
+If it's the latter, you're at the bottom of the feeder when it comes to getting your money back.

 3. What if the authorities can't help you?
 Where else can you turn to?